ArthurdR/TOSSECMM/README.md

 MUESMO_V1.txt: This is the model's file. he modified version of OSeMOSYS.

 UESMO_CMM.txt: This is the input file.
 It's a database containing all information needed from the model.

+model_format.py: (work in progress) piece of code in python to format a GIS database into a txt file readable by the model.

+model_result.py: (work in progress) Piece of code in python to format the model's results.